-Finally, as new versions of VoltDB become available, you will want to upgrade the VoltDB software on your database cluster.
-The simplest approach for upgrading a VoltDB cluster is to perform an orderly shutdown saving a final snapshot, upgrade the software on all servers, then re-start the database.
+As new versions of VoltDB become available, you will want to upgrade the VoltDB software on your database cluster.
+The simplest approach for upgrading recent versions of VoltDB — V6.8 or later — is to perform an orderly shutdown saving a final snapshot, upgrade the software on all servers, then re-start the database.
+(If you are upgrading from earlier versions of the software, you can still upgrade using a snapshot.
+But you will need to perform the save and restore operations manually.)